AlphaHearth/AlphaHearth/Brazier/README.md

 More works are remained to be done in this module, which include:

 - [ ] Implement cards from BRM and TGT.
+- [ ] Rewrite every card in Groovy or Scala and delete the dynamic parsing framework.
 - [ ] Verify the correctness of all the existed test cases.
 - [ ] Add more test cases.
 - [ ] Replace `CharacterAbilities` with `AbilityList`, as its `externalAbilities` field is never used.